 Most Moms only take prenatal supplements and the best quality fish oil pills.

 Always get the advice and approval of your doctor before taking any supplement before, during pregnancy or while breastfeeding.
-Ask your doctor and he or she will no doubt tell you to be sure your growing baby gets the important omgega-3 fatty acids from pure fish oil to provide important DHA to help healthy development of visual, nerve and brain function.
+Ask your doctor and he or she will no doubt tell you to be sure your growing baby gets the important fish oil to provide important DHA to help healthy development of visual, nerve and brain function.
 Most people are deficient in omega-3, but high quality fish oil capsules can easily correct the deficiency and insure that your baby is getting the necessary DHA for healthy development.